Codex of St. George

 The refusal of St. George to recant his Christian faith earned him a death by beheading, which supposedly occurred in Nicaea on April 23rd, 303.
 He is pictured kneeling before the throne of the Emperor Diocletian as the executioner raises his sword.
 Blood flows from the saint’s neck, indicating that the first blow was insufficient – an all too common and gruesome occurrence before the guillotine.
 Meanwhile the hand of God sends forth the Holy Spirit in the form of a dove to retrieve his soul.

 Codex of St. George – Belser Verlag – Arch.
 Cap.
-S. Pietro C 129 – Biblioteca Apostolica Vaticana (Vatican City, State of the Vatican City)
+S. Pietro C 129 – Biblioteca Apostolica Vaticana (Vatican City, Vatican City State)

 Single Page